Erpix3lt/KISD-I-Robot/README.md

 Copy the .env.template file and name it .env, fill in all connection details.
 The default port is 1883.

-Run the script via: `python3 bounce-ball.py`
+Run the Bounce Ball script via: `python3 bounce-ball.py`

+To run the Detection script into the detection folder: `cd detection` and run: `python3 detection.py`

 Type `exit` in the venv to exit.

 ## How to run the detection script?
+## Object Detection
 *Example taken from: https://medium.com/@KaziMushfiq1234/object-detection-using-yolov5-from-scartch-with-python-computer-vision-cfb6b65f540b*

-In your console navigate to the detection folder inside code: `cd code/detection`

-Create a new env: `python3 -m venv env_i_robot`

-Activate the env: `source env_i_robot/bin/activate`

-Now we can use python and pip as usual.

-Install all dependencies: `pip install -r requirements.txt`

-By standard it checks for cars in 2car.png.
-You might want to add your own image to assets and configure the path inside detection.py to check for cars in the newly added image.
+Detection of object through the use of the YOLOv5 model.
+Target boxes are drawn using OpenCv

+If yo want to analyse custom images enter them as a path.

 ## Architecture
 Inside the code folder there a the following subdirectories: interface, tests.
 Alongside is the main file bounce_ball.py